paulo-campos/angularjs-starter/README.md

 > This project aims to streamline starting an application in AngularJS

 ### Dependencies
-There are dependencies required for this project in angularJS, then to install them or update them, with [NodeJS and your NPM](https://nodejs.org/en/) installed, run the commands:
+There are dependencies required for this project in AngularJS, then to install them or update them, with [NodeJS and your NPM](https://nodejs.org/en/) installed, run the commands:

     npm install -g gulp bower coffee-script
     gem install sass compass